meersausteven/HamsterIsland/README.md

 you more hamsters or boost your current hamsters per second ratio.

-© Code and idea by Meersausteven
+© Meersausteven
+Code, idea and graphics